On this page

 Integrate with external monitoring tools

-You can integrate commercial log monitoring tools, such as Splunk, Sumo Logic, or Datadog, with your Okta org to monitor and analyze all your applications and web traffic.
-The commercial monitoring tools are typically integrated with Okta using the Okta System Log API.
+You can integrate commercial log monitoring tools, such as Splunk, Sumo Logic, or Datadog, with your Okta org.
+You can then monitor and analyze all your apps and web traffic.
+The commercial monitoring tools are typically integrated with Okta using the Okta System Log API (opens new window).
 At a high level, the API integration process includes:

-These configuration properties allow the external tool to request system logs from the Okta System Log API.
+These configuration properties allow the external tool to request system logs from the Okta System Log API (opens new window).
 See Exporting Okta Log Data (opens new window) for details.

 For external integration examples, refer to: